odieQA-SDET/elevenia.co.id_web_auto_testing/README.md

 # SELENIUM JUNIT-FRAMEWORK
-Simple Factorial Web App with cypress + Simple Test Case Manual and Automated Documents
+Make a web automation E2E test using Selenium Simple Test Case Manual and Automated Documents

 # Test Document for www.elevenia.co.
 ## _The Fullstack of Quality Assurance Engineering_